Brandwatch: BuzzSumo acquisition

 BuzzSumo is a content marketing research and analysis tool, with its first Pro version released in September 2014.
 Brandwatch acquired BuzzSumo in October 2017.

 Crimson Hexagon merger

 Crimson Hexagon was a social intelligence company that was a competitor of Brandwatch.
 The two companies merged in October 2018, combining their technology and customer base into a $100m business.

 Brandwatch Consumer Research

 Following the Brandwatch-Crimson Hexagon merger, the two companies' technology was combined to create Brandwatch Consumer Research.
 This product would replace Brandwatch Analytics and Crimson Hexagon's Forsight.

 Qriously acquisition

 Qriously is a mobile market research, polling, and survey tool.
-The tool has been notable in its use of predicting a highly accurate prediction for the Labour Party (UK)'s vote share in the 2017 United Kingdom general election.
+The tool has been notable in its use of predicting an accurate prediction for the Labour Party (UK)'s vote share in the 2017 United Kingdom general election.
 Qriously, along with Kantar and Opinium Research, were also praised for their 2019 United Kingdom general election prediction.

 Qriously were acquired by Brandwatch in March 2019.
 It is no longer available for clients.